business model canvas using Lucidchart

 How to use a Business Model Canvas

-The main goal for using the Business Model Canvas is to validate your business model.
+The main goal of using the Business Model Canvas is to validate your business model.
 By laying out all the components, you can find simple, small-scale ways to test each aspect of your business model in a cycle of improvement.

 1. Fill out the canvas